If you are thinking about applying to Penn State New Kensington, the application fee costs $65.

 Penn State New Kensington does not offer early decision but does offer early action.

-The Early Action deadline is November 1, which is coming up fast!
+🗓️ The Early Action deadline is November 1.
 Penn State New Kensington will release EA admissions decisions no later than December 24.

-Penn State New Kensington is a moderately difficult school to get into.
+It is moderately difficult to get into Penn State New Kensington.
 Penn State New Kensington has open admissions, which means admission is not competitive and any applicants that met the basic requirements can enroll.

 Schools that are moderately difficult to get into, like Penn State New Kensington, accept fewer than 85% of all applicants.
 At least 75% of all admitted students have GPAs in the top 50% of their high school class and scored over 1010 on the SAT or over 18 on the ACT.

-Colleges consider a range of factors when choosing who to admit for their next incoming class.
-Each college has a different way of determining which factors are are most important when choose which applicants to admit, and which to deny.
-When creating your list of schools to apply to, you may want to consider your strengths and any possible weaknesses in your application, and apply to colleges that put the most emphasis the areas where you stand out.
+Colleges consider a range of factors when determining who to admit for their next incoming class.
+Each college has a different way of determining which factors are are most important in the admissions process.
+When assembling your list of schools to apply to, you may want to consider your strengths and any possible weaknesses in your application, and apply to colleges that prioritize the admissions factors where you stand out.

 |Academic GPA||Very Important|